Search and Rescue Demonstration – Geoparc Bletterbach (BZ), 6th August 2020

 The flight activities were carried out on behalf of the EURAC Research Centre, Centre for Sensing Solution.
-This exercise is within the Interreg project START (ITAT3023) and it involves also EURAC Institute of Mountain Emergency Medicine and Corpo Nazionale di Soccorso Alpino e Speleologico (CNSAS) of South Tyrol.
+This exercise was perfomed within the Interreg project S.T.A.R.T.
+(ITAT3023) and it involves also EURAC Institute of Mountain Emergency Medicine and Corpo Nazionale di Soccorso Alpino e Speleologico (CNSAS) of South Tyrol.

 - Use of a drone for search and rescue purposes

 - Registration of drone flight logs